robertn01/group-website/about.md

-# My Research
+# My Research Project

 Completing a PhD in Data Science for Health Technology Appraisal.

+## Also

+{{ site.description }}

 ## Cite us
 You can cite the project as: